What is Average Handle Time

 - Optimize Skill-Based Routing

-Routing the customer to your most qualified agent available to handle the query ensures fast problem solving and customer satisfaction.
+Routing the customer to your most qualified agent available to handle the query is another way how to reduce AHT by ensuring fast problem solving and customer satisfaction.

 - Use Call and Screen Recording for Agent Training